richardthorp/rodeo/README.md

     * The maximum allowed file size is 1MB.
         * If the user adds a file that exceeds this limit, an alert is triggered using JavaScript that states 'File size too big, please choose a smaller file.' and the file is removed from the input.
         * The back end will reject any request data greater than 1.2MB (the excess 0.2MB to allow for the rest of the form data)
-    * If valid file is selected, the file name is rendered next to the input to reassure the user that the file has been selected.
+    * If a valid file is selected, the file name is rendered next to the input to reassure the user that the file has been selected.
     ![A file name next to the 'Select File' button](static/images/readme-images/selected-image.jpg "A file name next to the 'Select File' button")

 #### /edit_recipe